Skip to main content

 You can qualify for BT Home Essentials if you are on any of the following:

-Sky recently launched its first social tariff for people who claim Universal Credit and Pension Credit.
+In April 2023, Sky launched its first social tariff for people who claim Universal Credit and Pension Credit.

-36Mbps is enough to handle most of a family's internet demands, which includes a couple of screens streaming while other family members scroll social media or listen to music.
-But at £20 per month, it's slightly more expensive than other social tariffs out there for similar internet speeds.
+36Mbps is enough to handle most of a family's internet demands, including streaming videos on a couple of screens while other family members scroll social media or listen to music.
+But at £20 per month, it's slightly more expensive than other social tariffs for similar internet speeds.

 Am I eligible?